LinuxMadeEZ/PyTorch-GFX803/README.md

 # PyTorch-GFX803
-Torch and TorchVision compiled on Alma Linux 9 for GFX803 arch.
+Torch, TorchVision and TorchAudio compiled on Alma Linux 9 for GFX803 arch.

 ## Video on YouTube to help you configure everything.
 - https://youtu.be/ljXdEih2GOI